33 Reasons Why Being Single In Your 30s Is the Best Thing Ever

 You’ve Got More Solid Friendships

 In your teens and 20s, getting into a relationship often meant prioritizing your new paramour over friends—and, in some cases, losing some of those not-so-strong relationships along the way.
-However, if you’re single in your 30s, you’ve had plenty of time to strengthen the bonds with your friends, likely counseling them through their own dating rough patches along the way.
+However, if you’re single at 30, you’ve had plenty of time to strengthen the bonds with your friends, likely counseling them through their own dating rough patches along the way.
 And while this means you’ve probably got plenty of people to keep you company when you’re not in a relationship, it also means those pals are unlikely to write you off if you go temporarily MIA when you do meet someone new.

 You Have a Roadmap for Life